-London Tube attack station reopens amid manhunt
+London Tube attack: Arrest made as terror threat raised

 Story highlights

-- PM says people should carry on with their daily lives, but be vigilant
+- Carry on with daily lives but be vigilant, Prime Minister says

-London (CNN)The London Underground station where an improvised device exploded on a train reopened early Saturday as a huge manhunt for those responsible for the terrorist attack entered its second day.
+London (CNN)Police arrested an 18-year-old man Saturday morning in the port area of Dover in connection with an attack a day earlier on a train at a London Underground station, London's Metropolitan Police said.

-The device went off while the train was stopped at Parsons Green station in southwest London during the Friday morning rush hour, injuring at least 29 people.
-The incident prompted UK authorities to raise the national threat level from "severe" to "critical," meaning an attack is expected imminently.
+It was a "significant arrest" as the investigation continues, Deputy Assistant Commissioner Neil Basu, the senior national coordinator for counterterrorism policing, said in a statement.

-Less than 24 hours later, the suburban Tube station was back in use by travelers, although with a visible police presence outside as it first opened its doors.
-An officer on the scene told CNN that transport through Parsons Green was "back to normal."
+The suspect, who was arrested under the Terrorism Act, was being held in a local police station, the Met Police said.
+He will be transferred to a south London police station "in due course," the statement said.

-The train which was attacked Friday could no longer be seen on the track, which is above ground at this point.
+The station in Parsons Green, southwest London, where an improvised device exploded as a train stopped during the Friday morning rush hour, reopened early Saturday -- with a visible police presence as doors first opened.

-Meanwhile, hundreds of police officers are scouring CCTV footage, questioning dozens of witnesses and studying the remnants of the device in search of clues to the identity of those responsible for placing the device on the train.
+Meanwhile, hundreds of police officers scoured CCTV footage, questioned dozens of witnesses and studied the remnants of the device in search of clues to the identity of those responsible.

 Prime Minister Theresa May announced late Friday that the UK terror threat level had been raised to its highest level.

-"The public will see more armed police on the transport network and on our streets, providing extra protection.
-This is a proportionate and sensible step which will provide extra reassurance and protection while the investigation progresses," May said.
-"The threat of terrorism that we face is severe but together, by working together, we will defeat them."
+"The threat of terrorism that we face is severe but together, by working together, we will defeat them," she said.

-The Prime Minister said people should carry on with their daily lives, but be vigilant.
+The government's emergency COBRA committee, chaired by UK Home Secretary Amber Rudd, will meet Saturday afternoon, a government spokesman said.
+It will be the second COBRA meeting since Friday's attack, bringing together the country's police and intelligence chiefs.

 Police: 'Excellent progress'

-Mark Rowley, assistant commissioner of the London Metropolitan Police, said late Friday that investigators were making "excellent progress" toward identifying, locating and arresting those behind what police have labeled a terrorist attack.
+Investigators were making "excellent progress" toward identifying, locating and arresting those behind what police have labeled a terrorist attack, Mark Rowley, assistant commissioner of the Met Police, said late Friday.

-Detectives have spoken to 45 witnesses and received more than 70 images and video clips from the public, he said.
+Asked about possible ISIS involvement, Rowley told reporters it is "routine" for the extremist group to take responsibility for attacks in "these sorts of circumstances," regardless of its actual involvement.

-Britain's armed forces have also been called in to support the police as they work to keep the public safe.
+London Mayor Sadiq Khan welcomed news of the arrest, saying "significant activity" could be expected Saturday and over the days ahead.
+He also urged anyone with information related to the investigation to contact police.

 The British Transport Police tweeted: "Nationwide, extra officers from BTP are on duty today.
 If you see something suspicious, don't delay."